caleorourke/chirp/docs/writing-guide.md

 layout: docs
 title: Writing Guide
 tagline: Get out of using fancy code and clunky editors with Redcarpet-flavored Markdown.
-order: 4
+order: 3
 baseurl: "../../"
 ---

 # Markdown

-Rasp uses [Markdown](http://en.m.wikipedia.org/wiki/Markdown) to provide a simple, humanistic way to write web content without coding.
+{{site.github.title}} uses [Markdown](http://en.m.wikipedia.org/wiki/Markdown) to provide a simple, humanistic way to write web content without coding.
 It's a simple language designed to make things easier to voice or read.
 You still write just like you always have, only now you drop in a few symbols that will magically transform your work into HTML.

 ### Redcarpet